cyberbono3/sumcheck/Readme.md

 Task: offload hard work of computing a sum to prover P.

-This is publoc coin procool, so we can apply Fiat-Shamir to make it non-interactive.
+This is public coin procool, so we can apply Fiat-Shamir to make it non-interactive.

 Procotol has of n rounds ( number of variables in polynomial g).